by Allie Hartzog

 “It was a complete accident.
 N2 wasn’t looking for me, and I definitely wasn’t looking for them!
 I guess we were both in the right place at the right time,” he laughed.

 But the opportunity made sense.
 Robert always wanted to control his destiny, but most of all, he wanted to serve others and create a sense of community.
-N2 didn’t have nearby areas available at first, but when Kevin moved, Robert took over his publication, Elevation Living, in Greenville, South Carolina.
+N2 didn’t have nearby areas available at first, but when Kevin moved, Robert took over his publication, Stroll The Cliffs Communities, in Greenville, South Carolina.

 “Like I said, I may not have always gotten things in life the way I wanted, but God always gave me a variation of what I was looking for,” Robert said.
 “If you would have asked me 10 years ago would I be working with a magazine…”